Rohanhari/Segura/README.md

 Flask is a microframework for Python based on Werkzeug, Jinja 2.

 This server was used to access data from PhonePI.
 Whenever there is variation in gyroscope or accelerometer values on the phone, the code runs and data that is shown is for all three coordinates.
+The csv_integration.py enables us to save the data in csv format which then can be easily read by the MIT app, the output is in form of a warning which depends on the data provided by the file.

 Requirements: Latest version of Python.